 The Convention entered into force on 17 October 2002, along with its first protocol and the protocol on its interpretation by the Court of Justice.
 The second protocol entered into force on 19 May 2009.

-Once adopted, the Directive on the fight against fraud to the Union's financial interests by means of criminal law will repeal this convention.
+The Directive on the fight against fraud to the Union's financial interests by means of criminal law repealed this Convention.

 Reference number: 316